raziEiL/l4d2_weapons/README.md

 # l4d2_weapons
-Provides stock of useful function to do stuffs with weapons.
+The API provides stock of useful function to do stuffs with weapons.
 Basically here the reworked version of weapons.inc.
-The include file was written specifically for Left 4 Dead 2 Dedicated server under SourceMod platform (SourcePawn).
+The include file was written specifically for Left 4 Dead 2 Dedicated servers under SourceMod platform (SourcePawn).

 ## Features:
  - SourceMod 1.7 syntax.
  - Weapons/Melees identification.
  - Provides weapons/melees ID, names, models etc.

+## Note:
+l4d2_weapons.inc does not provide a way to unlock weapons, for this goal you may use any known plugins or extensions.
+However, if you unlock any vanilla weapons (like a knife) the l4d2_weapons.inc will detect it and support.
+If you have custom weapons on your server and want l4d2_weapons.inc to support it you have to edit the code by yourself (look for line 'custom melee' for examples)

+## Examples:
+l4d2_weapons_test.sp plugin provides examples of how this API can be used.

 ## Credits:
  - Forked from [MatthewClair/sourcemod-plugins](https://github.com/MatthewClair/sourcemod-plugins)